izaack89/redux-store/README.md

 ## Installation

-Use the package manager [npm](https://docs.npmjs.com/cli/v7/commands/npm-install) to install all the dependencies that are on the package.json
+`Use the package manager [npm](https://docs.npmjs.com/cli/v7/commands/npm-install) to install all the dependencies that are on the files package.json inside the app`

 ```bash
 npm install